 Of Marks and Memories: Academics in Manipal

 Manipal Institute of Technology, being a renowned destination of academic excellence, aims to shape its students into professionals who can ace their career.
 The academic system in Manipal follows a routine of continuously evaluating students throughout each semester.
 Here is a comprehensive list of everything you should know about studying in Manipal.
-If you are looking for any more information, join the official freshers’ group on Facebook to have your doubts cleared.

 The first year is common to all students, and the entire batch is divided into two cycles, namely the Physics and the Chemistry cycles.
 Students belonging to the Physics cycle in the first semester are switched to the Chemistry cycle in the second semester, and vice versa.
 Through the course of the two semesters, students study subjects from each branch of engineering which revisit certain concepts as an extension of the eleventh and twelfth grade.
 The most recent course outline for the first year syllabus can be found here.
 The subjects each cycle comprises are listed below:

 - Engineering Physics

 - Problem Solving Using Computers (PSUC)